 Which level exactly?

-The sacro-iliac joint?
+The sacro iliac joint?
 In the groin?
-Could it be something more serious, possibly from the prostate gland?
-A blocked artery?
-Hip arthritis?
+Could it be something more serious, possibly from the prostate gland or a blocked artery?
+Or perhaps even hip arthritis?

 Firstly the physical exam will enable your chiropractor to determine more or less where the problem is.
 But to be honest, sometimes it is extremely difficult to be absolutely sure which level of the lumbar spine is involved.
 Quite often more than one disc or facet joint is playing up, giving a distorted or confusing exam.

-That is very important, because if s/he considers only sacroiliac joint treatment when the problem is at L4-5, then you probably won't improve.
+That is very important, because if she or he considers only sacroiliac joint treatment when the problem is at the lumbar 4 lumbar 5 level, then you probably won't improve.

 Vital are exercises and rehabilitation, or the problem is likely to return within a short period if you have had lower back and leg pain.